INTO-CPS-Association/DTaaS/servers/lib/README.md

 GRAPHQL_PLAYGROUND='false' or 'true'
 ```

+If your environment file is named something other than `.env`, you need to specify the path with the command `-c, --config <path>`, when starting the application.
+For instance `yarn start -c ".env.development"`.

 The `TOKEN` should be set to your GitLab Group access API token.
 For more information on how to create and use your access token,
 [gitlab page](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html).